victorialovefranklin/Toward-Climate-Resilient-Energy-Systems/CA_Real-Time_Electrical_Outages.md

 ---

-### Purpose
-Developed by Cal OES as part of the Emergency Support Function 12 (ESF-12) program, this dataset delivers real-time situational awareness of power disruptions across California to support emergency-management and response coordination.
+**Purpose:** Developed by Cal OES as part of the Emergency Support Function 12 (ESF-12) program, this dataset delivers real-time situational awareness of power disruptions across California to support emergency-management and response coordination.
 The Cal OES — Statewide Power Outages (Real-Time) dataset captures live, event-based outage incidents updated hourly or more frequently, providing details such as Public Safety Power Shutoff (PSPS) events, start and end times, affected areas, and reported outage causes.

 ---

 ## Dataset Summary